MinecraftForge/Documentation/docs/blocks/interaction.md

 The **TNT Block** overrides this method to cause it's explosion when a player destroys it.
-This method is used by extended pistons; since an extended piston is made up of two blocks (the extended head and the base), this method is ued by the **PistonMoving Block** to destroy the base block when it's destroyed.
+This method is used by extended pistons; since an extended piston is made up of two blocks (the extended head and the base), the **PistonMoving Block** makes use of this method to destroy the base block when the PistonMoving block is destroyed.

 [sidedness]: ../concepts/sides.md